AlexParamonov/save_queue/README.md

 If you want to use notification, include SaveQueue::Plugins::Notification.
 You'll get object notified by #queue_changed_event method, which by default call #mark_as_changed method if queue was successfuly changed.
-You may override this method in your object if you want to.
+You may overwrite this method in your object if you want to.

     require 'save_queue/plugins/notification'